m3dev/gokart/docs/using_task_cache_collision_lock.rst

         @RunWithLock
         class SomeTask(gokart.TaskOnKart):
             def run(self):
+                ...

 3. Set ``redis_fail_on_collision`` parameter to true.

-This parameter will affect the behavior when the task’s lock is taken by other application.
-By setting ``redis_fail_on_collision=True``, task will be failed if the task’s lock is taken by other application.
-The locked task will be skipped and other independent task will be done first.
-If ``redis_fail_on_collision=False``, it will wait until the lock of other application is released.
+    This parameter will affect the behavior when the task's lock is taken by other applications or nodes.
+    Setting ``redis_fail_on_collision=True`` will make the task to be failed if the task's lock is taken by others.

     The parameter can be set by config file.